bensk/cs11/_posts/2016/2016-05-02-quiz-review.md

 # 4 8 15 16 23 42 should print out
 ```

-3.Write a function, `swapping_stars`, that will print out the following:
+3) Write a function, `swapping_stars`, that will print out the following:

 ```
 * - * - * -